enleak/enleak.github.io/BTL1/Review.md

 +	Splunk,
 +	Suricata, TheHive5, VirusTotal, Volatility, WannaBrowser, Windows File Analyzer, Wireshark and much more.

 Additionally, the exam is structured so that the students are able to start their practical 24-hour incident response exam immediately from the BTL1 course within 12 months of purchase.
-Most importantly, Students will have access to a cloud lab via an in-browser session for up to 24 hours and must complete and answer twenty task-based questions.
+Most importantly, students will have access to a cloud based lab via an in-browser session for up to 24 hours and must complete and answer twenty task-based questions.
 In regards to passing, once the student has answered all the questions, they are able to submit the exam to receive immediate grading, feedback, and:

 <div align="center">